nitodeco/terralith-antiqueatlas-patch/README.md

 This resource pack is also available on [Modrinth](https://modrinth.com/resourcepack/antiqueatlas-terralith).

+## Known Issues

+Some biomes still have issues with missing tiles or incorrect/wrong biome tiles.
+I am already aware of a lot of those and in the process of fixing them, however if there is not already an issue here on GitHub for a specific biome, please feel free to open one to let me know.

 ## Contributing

 If you want to contribute to this project, awesome!
 Feel free to open an issue or fork the repository and create a pull request.
 See more in [CONTRIBUTING](CONTRIBUTING) file.